 I expect more of a commitment on the part of students receiving such support.

 In addition to what is expected before we begin as described above:

-- You should agree to complete two semesters of (unpaid) research;
+- You should agree to complete two semesters of CS198 Research at two-units each;

-and two or more units of during the Fall semester immediately following the summer research.
+and two more units during the Fall semester immediately following the summer research.